 NJ Real Estate Attorneys for Landlord/Tenant Issues

-The rights and responsibilities of Landlords and Tenants in New Jersey are varied and can be complex in certain situations.
-An experienced real estate attorney can properly explain the rights and responsibilities of landlords and tenants under the law to avoid costly litigation should the relationship degrade and a dispute arise.
-When there is a dispute, the Landlord/Tenant Section of the New Jersey Superior Court, Special Civil Part, one of three sections of the Special Civil Part, hears the case.
+The rights and responsibilities of landlords and tenants in New Jersey are varied and can become very complex in certain situations.
+An experienced real estate attorney can properly explain the rights and responsibilities of landlords and tenants under the law to avoid costly litigation should the relationship degrade and a dispute arises.

 - Fails to pay rent;

 - Willfully destroys or causes damage to the property;